pnordahl/monorail/README.md

 EOF
 ```

 The `depend` declaration in the `group` section indicates that this path _can_ be depended on.
-The `target.depend` is where you specify zero or more of these paths your target _does_ depend on.
+The `project.depend` is where you specify zero or more of these paths your project _does_ depend on.

 To trigger change detection, create a file in library1: